Chayanitoey/MajorStudio1_Qualitative/README.md

 # MajorStudio1_Qualitative
-A repository for quantitative assignment under Major Studio 1, Fall 2022 course at Parsons School of Design.
+A repository for qualitative assignment under Major Studio 1, Fall 2022 course at Parsons School of Design.